Families of Berkovich spaces: D evissages: definition and existence

-If~$Y$ is a~$k$-analytic space and if~$\sch F$ is a coherent sheaf on~$Y$, the unique coherent sheaf on~$\supp F$ that induces~$\sch F$ will be also denoted by~$\sch F$, if there is no risk of confusion.
+\begin{enonce}[remark]{Convention} Let $Y$ be an analytic space and let~$\mathscr F$ be a coherent sheaf on~$Y$.
+The unique coherent sheaf on~$\supp F$ that induces~$\mathscr F$ will be also denoted by~$\mathscr F$, if there is no risk of confusion. \end{enonce}